rupakg/blog/content/posts/how-to-create-a-strapi-cms-app-to-manage-content.md

 Once you have completed the form and submitted it, the admin user will be created and you will be redirected to the `http://localhost:1337/admin/` page, which is the Strapi Dashboard UI.
 We will dig deep into it in the next section.

-6. This marks the completion of the Strapi app creation process.
+VI.
+This marks the completion of the Strapi app creation process.
 If you want you can `CTRL+C` on your terminal window to exit the running Strapi app.
 We will start the app again in the next section.

 **Note**: If you have different `node` versions installed and use `nvm` to manage them, I suggest you create a `.nvmrc` file at the root of the project.
 The `.nvmrc` file just contains the version of node e.g. `v18.13.0` in my case.
 Then, every time you switch to the project folder, run `nvm use <version>` to automatically switch to the `node` version in your `.nvmrc` file.